 Gluten-Free Ghouls is about six hungry green ghouls who dive into dumpsters and tip over trash cans in search of their favorite junk-food treats only to discover that their not-so-healthy eating habits can create some frustrating and itchy symptoms.
 Their only solution is to eat a gluten-free diet.

 Gluten-Free Ghouls is a light-hearted book that’s perfect for children with celiac disease and non-celiac gluten sensitivities, but also great for children of all ages regardless of whether they have a gluten intolerance or not.
 The colorful illustrations, fun ghoul characters and a message that focuses on good health and nutrition makes this book fun, as well as, educational.

-Paige self-published her book on CreateSpace.com and her experience was a positive one.
+Paige self-published her book and her experience was a positive one.
 Self-publishing was the best route for her because she has worked over twenty years as a graphic designer and illustrator, so she was able to create most of the book herself.
-When she did need help, she would just call member services at CreateSpace.com and her questions were answered by the very helpful team members.
 One service that Paige used was editing.
 It is a paid service, but the feedback was excellent, and she will happily use them again.
 When asked what she would do differently next time, the answer was that she’d pursue the self-publishing route again, but with no fear.
-While the process does take work and dedication, if you have the desire to self-publish your book there is no easier way than through CreateSpace.com.
-They can help you with any part of the process of creating a book that you need.
+While the process does take work and dedication, if you have the desire to self-publish your book, you can get help you with any part of the process of creating a book that you need.
 Now that Gluten-Free Ghouls is available on Amazon.com, Paige knows that anything is possible if you just believe!

 Paige would be a great guest speaker.
 She can be reached at Paige@glutenfreeghouls.com.
 For more information, please visit glutenfreeghouls.com and follow “Gluten-Free Ghouls” on Twitter and Facebook.Read More